A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Reviews

-Before introducing our model, we review several recent work that imposes the Jacobian determinant positivity constraint $\det\big(\nabla (\bm{\varphi}+\bm{u})\big) >0$ in some indirect ways. \begin{itemize} \item Haber and Modersitzki \cite{HaberNumerical} proposed a pointwise volume-preserving image registration model, which is followed by
+Before introducing our model, we will review several recent works that have implemented the Jacobian determinant positivity constraint $\det\big(\nabla (\bm{\varphi}+\bm{u})\big) >0$ in some indirect ways. \begin{itemize} \item Haber and Modersitzki \cite{HaberNumerical} proposed a point-wise volume-preserving image registration model, which is followed by

-where $ \lambda $ and $\mu $ are the so-called Lam\'{e} constants.
-However, the pointwise volume preservation is not desirable when the anatomical structure is compressible in medical imaging, so a soft inequality constraint that allows local regions of the image to shrink or grow within a specified range is more practical. \item Modersitzki et al. \cite{Haber2007} then proposed the relaxed constraint to improve the registration model \eqref{eq:eqvolume}, namely,
+where $\lambda$ and $\mu$ are the so-called Lam\'{e} constants.
+However, point-wise volume preservation is not desirable when the anatomical structure is compressible in medical imaging, so a soft inequality constraint that allows local regions of the image to shrink or grow within a specified range is more practical. \item Modersitzki et al. \cite{Haber2007} then proposed the relaxed constraint to improve the registration model \eqref{eq:eqvolume}, namely,

 where the positive constants $ \kappa_{m}$ and $\kappa_{M} $ are provided by the user as prior information in the specific application.
-In particular, when $ \kappa_{m}=\kappa_{M} =1$, the model \eqref{eq:eqvolume2} degenerates to pointwise volume preserving image registration \eqref{eq:eqvolume}.
+If $\kappa_{m}=\kappa_{M}=1$, the model \eqref{eq:eqvolume2} degenerates to point-wise volume-preserving registration model \eqref{eq:eqvolume}.

 \item Yanovsky et al. \cite{Yanovsky2007Log} applied the symmetric Kullback-Leibler (sKL) distance to propose a log-unbiased fluid image registration model as follow